List of Mass Effect characters: Dr. Amanda Kenson

 Dr. Amanda Kenson is a human scientist known for her groundbreaking discoveries on the origins of the mass relays.
 She appears as a deep cover agent in the Mass Effect 2 DLC Arrival, and is saved from batarian captivity by Shepard on her friend Admiral Hackett's behest.
 She claims to have found evidence of an imminent Reaper invasion, revealing that her team have set a massive asteroid to collide into a mass relay located within the Bahak system in batarian space in order to slow the Reapers' arrival.
 After her entire team is revealed to have been indoctrinated by the Reapers, Shepard has to stop Dr. Kenson from interrupting the asteroid's course, which culminates in Dr. Kenson killing herself after detonating an explosive device.
 If the player imports a save where the Arrival DLC is completed, Shepard's action of facilitating the destruction of the Bahak system's mass relay in order to delay the Reapers' invasion resulted in the loss of over 300,000 batarian lives, which leads to their imprisonment and impending trial in the beginning of Mass Effect 3.
+If Arrival was never completed, either by importing a save file without having done it or by starting a new save file for Mass Effect 3, Shepard's imprisonment and impending trial will be due to their cooperation with Cerberus, while the destruction of the Bahak system's mass relay was carried out by the Alliance's 103rd Marine Division which suffered heavy casualties.